Chandrapura: Chandrapura Thermal Power Station

-The Chandrapura Thermal Power Station has an installed power generation capacity of 920 MW.
-However, out of 920 MW, only 890 MW is operational.
-The power station consists of 5 units – 3 units of 140MW each, constructed by General Electric (GE) and remaining 2 units of 250 MW each, constructed by Bharat Heavy Electricals Limited (BHEL).
-The two new units were installed recently as a part of the expansion program of DVC's Power Project.
+The Chandrapura Thermal Power Station has an installed power generation capacity of 500 MW.The power station earlier consisted of 3 units of 140MW each, constructed by General Electric (GE), now completely dismantled.

+At present only two units of 250 MW each, constructed by Bharat Heavy Electricals Limited (BHEL) are in working.
+The two new units were installed as a part of the expansion program of DVC's Power Project.
 BHEL had been contracted for the construction and installation of the new units.
 The units have been installed and have commenced production from late 2011.

 The power station had the pride of being largest pulverized fuel fire power station of Asia and Unit Number I was the first reheat unit installed in India with highest steam parameters.
 Electrical switchyard of CTPS is a pride of DVC, being India’s biggest network.
 Also, the chimney of newly constructed thermal power unit holds the distinction of having highest standing tower in India and 4th highest in Asia within its township area.
 The power plant also provides employment to a lot of people in the surrounding regions.

 The power plant was a major source of pollution for the adjoining areas owing to the coal-based generators, but things changed after electrostatic precipitators were installed in the chimneys, and large-scale afforestation was carried out, which lowered the pollution levels significantly.